givasile/effector/docs/docs/notebooks/synthetic-examples/05_conditional_interaction_independent_uniform_global.md

 ```

     --- pdp --------------------------------------------------
-    [effector] global effects reproduce 86.7% of the model's variance; with subregions, 99.8%
+    [effector] global effects   (GAM)  -> 86.7% of the model's variance

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
-      fig.tight_layout()
+               regional effects (CALM) -> 99.8%
     --- derpdp --------------------------------------------------

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
+    /home/givasile/github/packages/effector/effector/report.py:606: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
       fig.tight_layout()

     --- ale --------------------------------------------------
-    [effector] global effects reproduce 85.3% of the model's variance; with subregions, 98.8%
+    [effector] global effects   (GAM)  -> 85.3% of the model's variance
+               regional effects (CALM) -> 98.8%

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
+    /home/givasile/github/packages/effector/effector/report.py:606: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
       fig.tight_layout()

     --- rhale --------------------------------------------------

-    [effector] global effects reproduce 70.0% of the model's variance; with subregions, 100.0%
+    [effector] global effects   (GAM)  -> 70.0% of the model's variance
+               regional effects (CALM) -> 100.0%

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
+    /home/givasile/github/packages/effector/effector/report.py:606: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
       fig.tight_layout()

     --- shapdp --------------------------------------------------

-    [effector] global effects reproduce 87.3% of the model's variance; with subregions, 96.6%
+    [effector] global effects   (GAM)  -> 87.3% of the model's variance
+               regional effects (CALM) -> 96.6%

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
+    /home/givasile/github/packages/effector/effector/report.py:606: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
       fig.tight_layout()